-A feeling of peace will envelop you as soon as you arrive in Saint Remy de Provence.
+A feeling of peace will envelop you as soon as you arrive in the small village of Saint-Remy-de-Provence.
 This is a place of tranquility, beauty and history.
 Unless you are there on market day, that is.
 Then it is a bustling town in the heart of Provence that attracts locals and tourists from far and wide.

-St. Remy de Provence is just 55 miles (90km) to the north of Marseille in France, it is one of the most beautiful towns in all of France.
-With its pastel-colored buildings andcobbled streets, it’s definitely worth a visit.
+St. Remy de Provence is just 55 miles (90km) to the north of Marseille in France.
+It is famously acknowledged as one of the most beautiful towns in all of France.
+And with its pastel-colored buildings and cobbled streets, it’s definitely worth a visit.

 The town has been around since prehistoric times, as witnessed by engravings on nearby cave walls.
-In the Middle ages, the territory was owned by the Abbey of Saint-Remi de Reims, hence the name of Saint-Rémy.
+In the Middle ages, the territory was owned by the Abbey of Saint-Remi de Reims, hence the name of Saint-Rémy who was one of the most well-known saints in France.

 Either way, its location in the heart of the Luberon natural park, a region of outstanding natural beauty, is unlikely to make the Monegasques raise an army and head over to reclaim the lands.